Changing organizational culture: The complete guide

 4. Help people find their own ‘whys’ for the change

-Before you dive deeper into facilitating organizational change, it’s crucial you address the reason behind it.
+Before you dive deeper into facilitating organizational culture change, it’s crucial you address the reason behind it.
 In fact, our CEO, Ilkka Mäkitalo, ranks this step among the top virtual change management strategies.

 Your job?
 Help people understand why the change is needed and how it relates to them.
 Be sure to back your point with qualitative proof.